aaronlin79/Product-Review-Sentiment-Analysis/README.md

    6. Write all changes to FILE

 ## Data Preprocessing
-We limited the size of the dataset (originally ~ ) to 1000 observations in order to run the models locally
+We limited the size of the dataset (originally 10,000,000+ observations) to 1,000 observations in order to run the models locally

 ## Data Processing
 #### Text Representation